American Venous Forum: The Healthy Veins Book

 The Healthy Veins Book:Understanding Varicose Veins and Leg Swelling is designed to assist vascular patients with terms, treatment options, and answers to frequently asked questions about venous diseases.
 This textbook provides essential information on the cause, presentation and up-to-date management of venous diseases.
 It also includes important data on prevention and treatment of blood clots, leg swelling, varicose veins and venous ulcers.

 Vein specialist newsletter

 AVF also provides a monthly newsletter via email that discusses upcoming or recent events the society has hosted or been involved with as well as noteworthy journal articles in the vascular field.

 Annual meeting

-VENOUS2026, AVF's annual meeting, is an international, scientific, academic and practical meeting for vascular surgeons as well as other practitioners that treat venous and lymphatic disease around the world.
+VENOUS2027, AVF's annual meeting, is an international, scientific, academic and practical meeting for vascular surgeons as well as other practitioners that treat venous and lymphatic disease around the world.
 It includes oral and poster presentations on research conducted in vascular surgery in the United States and around the world, as well as demonstrations from medical device companies and a keynote address from the president of the society.
-This 38th annual meeting will be held on March 1–4, 2026 in Denver, Colorado.
-Click the arrow to be taken to the AVF website to learn more about VENOUS2026.
+This 39th annual meeting will be held on February 27 - March 2, 2027 in Nashville, TN.